Les Latcham

 Leslie Arnold Latcham (born 22 December 1942) is an English former professional footballer who played as a defender.
-His away début at Manchester United in February 1965 and his 2nd game one week later was in the FA Cup, again against Manchester United, both at Old Trafford.
+His away début at Manchester United in February 1965 and his 2nd game one week later were in the FA Cup, again against Manchester United, both at Old Trafford.
 He made 178 appearances for Burnley.

 Latcham played for Burnley in the 1966–67 Inter-Cities Fairs Cup, helping the club reach the quarter-finals.